 There are currently 10 Directors, including the Secretary of the London Dinner Committee.
 The Board meets 2-4 times per year.
 The current Club President and one of the Trustees will normally attend.

-The Board delegates responsibility for the day-to-day management of the Clubhouse and its commercial activities to a Management Committee, comprising representative Directors of the Company, a Club Trustee, the current Club President and Secretary, a representative of the Dining Rights Club, (DRC) the Club Administrator, the Steward and such other expertise as the Committee requires from time to time.
+The Board delegates responsibility for the day-to-day management of the Clubhouse and its commercial activities to a Management Committee, comprising representative Directors of the Company, a Club Trustee, the current Club President and Secretary, a representative of the Dining Rights Club, (DRC) the Club Administrator, the Clubhouse Manager and such other expertise as the Committee requires from time to time.
 It normally meets monthly.

 The Hawks’ Charitable Trust: a major source of sporting bursaries